-Allocation of Scholarships and Exhibitions
+5. Allocation of Scholarships and Exhibitions

-A scholarships and bursaries committee, which includes the headmaster, bursar and deputy head in charge of admissions, oversees the distribution of the awards.
+An awards and bursaries committee, which includes the headmaster, bursar, deputy head in charge of admissions and the head of admissions, oversees the distribution of the awards.

 Scholarships and exhibitions are available for external candidates only for Year 6 entry.
 Internal and external candidates may apply for Sport, Music, Art & Design and Drama scholarships at both Year 7 and sixth form entry.